sejori/peko/README.md

 <h3 id="request-handling">Request handling</h3>

 Each route must have a <code>handler</code> function that generates a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).
 The `server.requestHandler` will execute global middleware in the order they were added first, then route middleware (in order) and then the route handler.
-If a Response is returned by any middleware along the way it will be sent the client and no subsequent middleware/handler will run.
+If a Response is returned by any middleware along the way no subsequent middleware/handler will run.

-After responding the server will cascade the RequestContext back through previously called middleware that implement `await next()`.
+The server will then return the response into previously called middleware that implement `await next()` before responding to the client request, this is synchronous so the response isn't held for too long.
 If no matching route is found for a request an empty 404 response is sent.
 If an error occurs in handling a request an empty 500 response is sent.
 Both of these behaviours can be overwritten with the following middleware:

 ```
 server.use(ctx => {